Pašková: History

 In historical records the village was first mentioned in 1318.
+Before the establishment of independent Czechoslovakia in 1918, Pašková was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 237 metres and covers an area of 6.007 km².

 The village is situated in a valley oriented from north to south.
 The eastern mountain chain has its local peak near the village called Nagyhegy, or "Big Hill."

 A river flows through it, called Sajo (in Hungarian).

 Population

-It has a population of about 290 people.
-Most of the village has always been Hungarian speaking.
-In the second half of the 20th century the portion of gypsy population gradually outgrew in number the rest.

-A large part of population born after the World War II left the village and moved to towns and cities.
-Only few remained to work in agriculture.
-Currently, most of the population is either white and retired, or gypsy and unemployed.